 Activists Hold Anti-Tax Tea Parties In San Diego

-SAN DIEGO Tea Party activists gathered for Tax Day protests around San Diego County Thursday.
+Tea Party activists gathered for Tax Day protests around San Diego County Thursday.
 They rallied for lower taxes and less government.

 A crowd of a few dozen people waved American Flags and held up anti-tax signs at an Anti-Tax rally Thursday morning at Tuna Park, near the Embarcadero.
 The event was held in connection to a campaign rally for Republican U.S. Senate candidate Carly Fiorina.
 She told the crowd, "All Americans have become members of a single party -- the 'had enough party.”'